kykamath/hd_streams_clustering/README.rst

 About
 ======
 A Python project to cluster a collection of high-dimensional text streams.
-An example of hd-streams is Twitter, where every user can be considered as a separate stream of tweets.
-This project implements techniques to clusters such evolving streams efficiently.
+An example of hd-streams is Twitter, where every user can be considered as a separate evolving stream of tweets.
+This project implements techniques to cluster such streams efficiently.